WP-for-Church/Sermon-Manager/readme.txt

 == Changelog ==
 = 2.4.2 =
 * Fix date checking URL
-* Fix scripts and styles not loading when shortcode is used
+* Fix scripts and styles not loading when shortcode is used in ordinary posts
+* Fix new player styles not loading

 = 2.4.1 =
 * Fix fatal error for podcasts